 Fixnetix has implemented iX-PTP, a cost effective solution that enables trading firms to synchronise business clocks.
 It will ensure that customers remain compliant with impending regulations, whilst benefitting their trading strategies with a greater level of accuracy and reliability of time stamping on data for post-trade analysis and the testing of future trading strategies.

 Customers also have the option of employing an end-to-end monitoring service for the solution of downstream appliances.
-As with all Fixnetix solutions, iX-PTP is a fully managed service.
+As with all DXC Fixnetix solutions, iX-PTP is a fully managed service.

 iX-PTP does not require a market participant to undertake any major swap out of existing infrastructure.
-Fixnetix utilises NTP service on an interim basis whilst the client’s hardware is upgraded to be PTP compatible.
+DXC Fixnetix utilises NTP service on an interim basis whilst the client’s hardware is upgraded to be PTP compatible.
 This delivers a significant cost benefit over other PTP solutions.